seanwhs/Tutorials/NextJS/NextJS16-Blog/Part2-Setting-Up-Sanity.md

+**Here's the clean, updated full Part 2 tutorial** based on what the Sanity CLI actually generated for you:

+---

 ## Blog Tutorial - Part 2: Setting Up Sanity (Account, Project, Embedded Studio)

 ### What is Sanity?
-Sanity is a **headless CMS** that stores your blog content in a hosted database and provides a beautiful editing interface called **Studio**.
-We will embed it directly inside your Next.js app at `/studio`.
+Sanity is a **headless CMS** that stores your blog content (posts, authors, images, etc.) in a hosted database and gives you a powerful editing interface called **Studio**.
+We are embedding it directly inside your Next.js app at `/studio`.

 ---

 ### Step 1: Create a free Sanity account

 1. Go to [https://www.sanity.io/get-started](https://www.sanity.io/get-started)
-2. Sign up with GitHub (fastest)
+2. Sign up (GitHub recommended)
-3. Free plan is more than enough.
+3. Free plan is sufficient for this project.

 ---

-### Step 2: Install Sanity packages
+### Step 2: Install required packages

 ```bash
 npm install next-sanity sanity @sanity/vision